openfoodfacts/robotoff/docs/how-to-guides/deployment/dev-install.md

 - if you want to use ML models, add `docker/ml.yml` to `COMPOSE_FILE`, using `;` as separator.

-  You should also run `make dl-models` to download all machine learning models locally.
+  You should also download all models by running the following command inside the `models` directory: `uv run manage.py download-models`.
+See [this documentation page](../../explanations/triton.md) for more information about model management.

 - change `OFF_UID` and `OFF_GID` to match your own user UID/GID (optional, only if you experience some file permission issue, see [Getting developper uid for docker](https://gist.github.com/alexgarel/6e6158ee869d6db2192e0441fd58576e))